blrobin2/blrobin2.github.io/_posts/2023-09-12-the-home-economics-story.md

 letterboxd_url: https://boxd.it/4PTCGF
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* she was eating cubes of mescaline jello
+- she was eating cubes of mescaline jello
-* your period and mine: a lecture
+- your period and mine: a lecture